RasaHQ/rasa/docs/user-guide/docker/deploying-in-docker.rst

 ###########################################

-If you have a custom implementation of a tracker store you have two options to add this store to Rasa:
+If you have a custom implementation of a tracker store you have two options to add this store to Rasa Open Source:

   - extending the Rasa image
   - mounting it as volume